 The surgery is performed at a hospital.
 During surgery you will receive general anesthesia.
 The surgery will take between 1-2 hours.
 Once you are awake you are taken to the recovery room for another 1-2 hours and then discharged home.

 How should I prepare for my MTF top surgery consultation?

-Research on reputable internet sites such as the American Society of Plastic Surgeons and the World Professional Association for Transgender Health can be very informative to help provide an overview.
+Research on reputable internet sites such as the American Society of Plastic Surgeons can be very informative to help provide an overview.
 At the time of your consultation it may also be helpful to review before and after photos of patients that have had the procedure.
 At the time of your consultation it's a good idea to write down any questions or concerns you have so they can be fully addressed.
 Know what your surgical expectations are so Dr. Johnson can discuss them with you.
 If you are a smoker we recommend you quit to help reduce the risk of wound healing.
 We also recommend a healthy lifestyle to help your recovery process.

 Can I have top surgery without seeing a therapist?